 Admissions, Application Process, and Financial Assistance

 - For information about admission requirements and the application process, please review the details under Admission Requirements and Application Process.
-If you have any additional questions, please contact Dr. Scott Savage, Director of Graduate Studies, or Dr. Stella Grigorian, Graduate Advisor.
+If you have any additional questions, please contact Dr. Kathryn Anderson, Director of Graduate Studies, or Dr. Stella Grigorian, Graduate Advisor.

 - Students in our MA program have the opportunity to apply for tuition fellowships and teaching assistantships, scholarships, and need-based financial support.
 For information about these opportunities, please review Financial Assistance.